thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	<img src="Screenshot-3-Ship-Stationary.png" />

 3.7.
 In the browser's address bar, append the text "?debug=SkipOpening" to the end of the URL for Game.html and press the Enter key to reload.
-This will skip the opening scenes to the main part of the game, saving the time and trouble needed to skip past them every time.
+This will skip past the opening screens to the main part of the game, saving the time and trouble needed to skip past them every time.

 4. Making the Ship Move